 Participants are also responsible for their luggage at all times.
-This can be especially challenging when embarking / disembarking trains.
-Elevators and escalators are also not omnipresent, so navigating stairways with luggage can be problematic for even the most experienced travelers.
+This can be especially challenging when embarking/disembarking trains.
+Elevators and escalators are also not omnipresent, and navigating stairways with luggage can be problematic for even the most experienced travelers.

-The nature of summer weather in Germany, from hot to cold temperatures to frequent rain can sometimes pose unique challenges to some travelers.
+The nature of summer weather in Germany, from hot to cold temperatures to frequent rain, can pose unique challenges to travelers.
 Please note that air conditioning is not common in northern Europe.

 |What will the travel itinerary look like?

 Each study tour is designed with the specific areas of interest of the selected participants taken into consideration.
 The emphasis will be on contemporary German issues relating to the political system, education system, vocational education, economy, culture, migration and integration, and environmental sustainability.
 Additional themes of note include the legacy of the Holocaust, German unification, and European integration.
 The TOP study tours are designed to provide a comprehensive, 360-degree perspective of contemporary Germany.